About Beacon Projects

 Being a Beacon

-Having a project named as an Accord Beacon Project gives companies, agencies and organisations the opportunity to be leader in sector transformation, and to take advantage of the Accord network to support their initiative.
+Being profiled as a Beacon case study gives companies, agencies and organisations the opportunity to be a leader in sector transformation, and to take advantage of the Accord Network to support their initiative.
 Participants need to be willing to operate their project in line with relevant Accord principles, to share details of their activities, and to report the things that worked well and what could be improved.

-This information will be shared with Accord members and the wider sector in a number of ways, including the Accord newsletter and website, and at in-person and virtual events.
+This information will be shared with Accord members and the wider sector in a number of ways, including the Accord newsletter and website, being interviewed for a case study video, and at in-person and virtual events.
 In this way, entities can help others to improve their practices, which will lead to a better performing sector.